nando-cezar/nando-cezar/README.md

 <hr>
-<p align="center">Olá, Sou Luís Fernando Cezar dos Santos.
-Bem vindo! 😀 </p>
+<p align="center">Hello, I'm Luís Fernando Cezar dos Santos.
+Welcome! 😀 </p>
 <hr>
 <p align="center">
 <img width="100%" align="center" alt="Github" src="https://raw.githubusercontent.com/nando-cezar/repository-img/master/Gif_Title.gif" />
 </p>
-<p align="center"><b>Sou Luís Fernando, técnico em Redes de Computadores, Eletrônica e Desenvolvimento de Sistemas e um eterno aprendiz 📚.</b></p>
+<p align="center"><b>I am a software developer, with knowledge in C, JAVA and TYPESCRIPT language and a lifelong learner 📚.</b></p>

-''Tente uma, duas, três vezes e se possível tente a quarta, a quinta e quantas vezes for necessário.
-Só não desista nas primeiras tentativas, a persistência é amiga da conquista.
-Se você quer chegar aonde a maioria não chega, faça o que a maioria não faz''. <br> <p align="right"> - Bill Gates </p>
+''Try once, twice, three times and if possible try the fourth, fifth and as many times as necessary.
+Just don't give up on the first few attempts, persistence is a friend of achievement.
+If you want to get where most don't, do what most don't.''. <br> <p align="right"> - Bill Gates </p>

 <!--
 *nando-cezar/nando-cezar* is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.